gjedeer/celery-php/README.md

     CELERY_RESULT_EXCHANGE_TYPE = "json"

+PHP-AMQP is supported in version 1.0.0 and higher because its API has been completely remade when it entered 1.0.
-*Support PHP-AMQP extension in version >= 1.0.0 is in a separate branch and it's experimental*
+There is a separate branch for 0.3.

 *There is no support for Celery 2.4.
 It changed its protocol since 2.3 in a way that can't be currently implemented with PHP-AMQP*